davlyc/dotfiles/README.md

 If there are any bugs, let me know

 ## Editor's Note
-- The theme should switch between day (orange) and night (red), but so far you can only do this manually -
+- The theme can only change when you reload the btop and cava (A.K.A manually)